Ever sent out a press release before? They’re so easy to publish…not.

 “In my head, I can immediately tell you: our image size is 745×545… That’s perfect.
 So it will come in full resolution, it won’t be distorted in any way, shape, or form; and it will perfectly fill the box when you get onto our website.”

 Again: if you don’t have a picture, your article will automatically get pushed to the end of the line.
 Send them an image of the correct size, exported for the web so that it’s not pixelated.
-Efforts like that can be vital to publishers because, as Ryan says, when there are 60 releases coming in at once and many don’t have images or proper content, they just get pushed to the back.
+Efforts like that can be vital to trade magazine publishers because, as Ryan says, when there are 60 releases coming in at once and many don’t have images or proper content, they just get pushed to the back.

 JUST MAKE AN EFFORT

-Every publisher is a little different in their requirements, but they all have a lot of common preferences.
+Every trade magazine publisher is a little different in their requirements, but they all have a lot of common preferences.
 Use high-resolution images that are landscape rather than portrait.
 Use proper grammar and punctuation.
 Make sure there is only one Facebook page or other account under your name, because otherwise it’s very difficult to get tagged properly in social media promotions.